-Jung is a young company, originating from Cologne.
-Their garments are manufactured with fair terms of trade made in the EU.
+Jung is a young company, originating from Cologne. (update 2023: unfortunately they have closed down) Their garments are manufactured with fair terms of trade made in the EU.
 They offer a limited range of garments, mainly for climbers and boulderers.
 Being a dedicated climber herself, Kristin knows exactly what should be found in a climbing pant.
 She designs them herself before they are cut and sewn together.
 It is therefore not a wonder why these pants became a favourite.
 And at the same time …

 You don’t have to climb an 8c to look good in it.